-Under provincial law, the City of Leduc collects education tax for the Government of Alberta through property tax, which represents about 27%, for 2017, of the total property tax assessed.
-All property owners are required to contribute, whether or not they have children in school.
 Your tax bill indicates whether the education portion of your taxes is directed to the public or separate school system.
-If your affiliation is incorrect, complete the School Support Declaration form and submit it to us by Dec.
-15 in order for the change to take effect for the next tax year.
+If your affiliation is incorrect, complete the Individual School Support Declaration or the Corporate School Support Declaration and submit it to us by Dec.
+31 in order for the change to take effect for the next tax year.